yannandy/yannandy/README.md

 🚀 **Highlighted Projects**:

 ### **1. Student Supervisor Platform**
 A dynamic platform designed to help students select their academic supervisor and mémoire advisor.
-This platform also features a rating system that allows students to give feedback on their experiences, fostering a more transparent and responsive academic environment.
-The goal is to bridge the gap between students and faculty, providing them with the tools to manage their academic relationships and track their progress.
+This platform also features a rating system that allows students to give feedback on their experiences.

 ### **2. IoT Local Server with ChirpStack**
 Built an IoT local server integrated with the ChirpStack open-source LoRaWAN network server.
 This setup allows for seamless communication between IoT devices and a centralized server.
 The ChirpStack integration enhances data processing and management, enabling real-time monitoring and control of connected devices, with a focus on energy efficiency and scalability.